Skip to main content

 • Solid Android support for web apps

-Typical benefits:
+Typical advantages:

 • Very high camera quality → stable QR scanning